Skip to content

 1. Limit Sharing to Protect Your xPub Key

 Only share your xPub with trusted parties or services.
 While the xPub doesn’t allow others to spend your funds, it does expose your entire transaction history and all associated addresses.
-This means you should be careful not to post your xPub on public forums, social media, or any place where untrusted individuals can access it.
+Be careful not to post your xPub on public forums, social media, or any place where untrusted individuals can access it.

 xPubs come in different formats depending on the type of address they generate, making it important to ensure you’re using the correct xPub format (xPub, yPub, zPub) compatible with your wallet’s address types (Legacy, SegWit, Native SegWit).